jessicablank/eat-da-burger/README.md

 The reason it's called "Coding Bootcamp" and not "Coding Fun Times" is because the course moves _fast_.
 We would learn a new concept - in this case mySQL and NPM Handlebars.js - and submit a homework assignment using those concepts a few days later.
 As a result, my homework submissions often just met the Minimum Viable Product (MVP) requirements.
 After bootcamp classes ended, I decided to take some time to go back to improve my favorite homework assignments.

 ### CRUD
 The first improvement for this homework assignment was to add full database functionality.
 The MVP I submitted did not have a "delete" function.
-This means my project did not fulfill the full lifecycle of CRUD (more details below).
-This also means someone could submit an untoward burger name on my deployed application and everyone who visited the site would be able to read it :flushed: In fact, after I added the delete function this very scenario played out.
+This means my project did not fulfill the full lifecycle of CRUD (Create Read Update Delete).
+Fortunately I fulfilled the project requirements.
+Unfortunately, a user could submit an untoward burger name on my deployed application and everyone who visited the site would be able to read it :flushed: In fact, after I added the delete function this very scenario played out.
 No, I won't tell you the inappropriate (but hilarious) burger name I discovered all over my project on a Wednesday morning.
-You can ask me via email :grinning:
+You can ask me via email.

 Now the refactored application had full CRUD capabilities:
  - CREATE: Order a burger